-Of the wild foods on Vancouver Island, the wild berries rank as most popular and of the berries the Wild Strawberry are the best.
+Of the wild foods on Vancouver Island, the wild berries rank as most popular and of the berries the Wild Strawberry is the best.
 Like many wild and cultivated fruits, the Wild Strawberry Plant belongs to the Rose Family.
-These perennial herbs form loose bluish green carpets speckled by clean white flowers.
+These perennial herbs form loose bluish-green carpets speckled by clean white flowers.

-Wild strawberries grow from short thick root stocks anchored to the ground by tough wiry roots.
-Long purple, red or brown tinted stalks bear three parted leaves 5 to 15 cm above a fibrous crown.
-Large saw like teeth line the edge of the often bluish green leaflets.
+Wild strawberries grow from short thick rootstocks anchored to the ground by tough wiry roots.
+Long purple, red or brown tinted stalks bear three-parted leaves 5 to 15 cm above a fibrous crown.
+Large saw-like teeth lines the edge of the often bluish-green leaflets.
 The terminal tooth of each leaflet is usually shorter than or equal to adjacent teeth.
 This characteristic is often enough to distinguish wild strawberry from the wood strawberry whose terminal tooth is larger and longer than adjacent teeth.

 Horizontal runners, called stolons, arch from the parent plant.
 Where they touch down, a new plant develops.